acmiyaguchi/autobots_visman/docs/camera.md

 ...
 ```

 We are interested in `/camera/color/image_raw` and `/camera/depth/image_raw` to display the image.
-With the OpenCV bridge, this is actually fairly simple:
+With the OpenCV bridge, this is straightforward and can be run from a REPL:

 ```python
 import rospy